 Fort Wayne City Utilities regularly tests water from a number of homes in the community to determine lead levels.
 Water that comes out of the City's Water Filtration Plant meets all state and federal requirements for lead.
-However, in some buildings lead levels in water may go up because of the kind of pipes and plumbing fixtures used.
+However, in some buildings and homes lead levels in water may go up because of the kind of pipes and plumbing fixtures used in those structures.